krobbi/krox/readme.md

 much more practical than Funcy, and has object oriented capabilities, which I have never attempted to implement.

-The initial implementation of Krox is written in Python as I find it much more convenient than Java.
+The initial implementation of Krox has been written in Python as I find it much more convenient than Java.
+I am experimenting with potential features in the Python implementation before creating the C implementation in part 3 of the book.

 Finally, I intend for Krox to diverge away from Lox and gain features to become more practical.

 # Differences from Lox
 * Krox is named 'Krox' instead of 'Lox'.
-* Krox is currently unfinished and is not yet a full implementation of Lox.
 * The `print` statement has been replaced with a native function.
 Because of this, parentheses are required for printing.
 The `print` function always returns `nil`.